stefankeys/OtakingHugo/content/diary/2022/april.md

 I have read the first half of Soseki's novel, Kokoro.
 I would recommend people to read the older and much better translation by McClellan, not the Penguin translation.It's out of print but you can get it off of piratebay, as well as the audible audiobook too.

-Reading this again now that I am much older I feel a lot less partial towards the protagonist and Sensei.Even though I am a lot more like Sensei, minus the beautiful wife or some tragic backstory involving a friend, I guess.
+Reading this again now that I am much older I feel a lot less partial towards the protypeonist and Sensei.Even though I am a lot more like Sensei, minus the beautiful wife or some tragic backstory involving a friend, I guess.
 Then again Sensei was pretty self-effacing too.

 I wonder what Chiasmo will say about Kokoro on Monday's stream/podcast because I have less of a precise impression now that I have re-read it than before I had re-read it.

 I remember that the second half of the novel which I have yet to re-read, Sensei's tragic backstory, didn't leave as much of a strong impression as the first half.

-Maybe perhaps because when I read the first half I was rather like the protagonist, looking for an older, wiser figure and friend to guide me.
+Maybe perhaps because when I read the first half I was rather like the protypeonist, looking for an older, wiser figure and friend to guide me.
 I was never able to find anyone like that, maybe some writers like Orwell might count, and I have certainly cooled down on them.

 Sensei was right that affection for an older "wiser man" can and will turn to disgust.
 I have certainly experienced that with certain youtubers whom I considered to be "intellectuals."
 However that was just a parasocial relationship though I am glad that I got a direct if negative response by the end.